datastreamapp/api-docs/docs/README.md

   - Default: `false`

 When building an integration with any API, it's important to URL encode all query string parameters.

+### Uniqueness
+It is important to note that when a contributor replaces a dataset to modify a past observation, the old observations are repalced with a new entry.

 ### Performance Tips
 - Using `$select` to request only the parameters you need will decrease the amount of data needed to be transfer.